 Boards, commissions, and committees (BCCs) are bodies to which Council makes one or more appointments.
 BCCs are created based on the municipal and provincial legislation.
 They can be created as a separate corporation.

-The BCCs include a combination of citizens, members of Council and City staff.
+The BCCs include a combination of public members, members of Council and City staff.
 They address community issues.
 Members use their experience and expertise and work together to deliver on the work plan and achieve their mandate.

 For information on mandates, eligibility requirements and time commitments for each BCC, check out the List of Boards, Commissions and Committees.

-To apply for volunteer positions on boards, commissions, and committees, you must be:
+The majority of volunteer positions on boards, commissions, and committees, require that you be: